uisautomation/guidebook/storylifecycle.md

 The story is now being implemented.

 If you are doing the story, create a new branch to do your work on.
 This should, usually, be a branch from ``master``.
-Name your branch with the Github issue number and a summary of the story.
+Name your branch with the GitHub issue number and a summary of the story.

 ```bash